 There are a multitude of factors you should take into consideration to ensure you get the most out of your setup.
 These could include how large your pool is, how much you’re willing to spend, or how much sunlight you normally get.
 Luckily there are some general guidelines you can follow that can make your selection and buying process much smoother.

 Most of the above mentioned solar panel heaters have their unique advantages and disadvantages.
 Still, overall they will get the job done without much worry or effort on your end.
 Any panel you choose will be a noticeable improvement over not having one at all, so here is a guide to selecting the panel that will give you the best bang for your buck.

-How They Get the Job Done
+Does it Get the Job Done?

 How do these panels even work?
 Solar heaters have three main components, a filter, a panel, and a pump.
 With these three components and a dose of sunlight shining into a panel, a cycle begins that produces heat for water in a pool to utilize.

 The process begins when a solar panel heater pumps water from a swimming pool into a filter.
 The filter will clear the water of any debris and impurities, and then direct the water into the panel.
 As the panel absorbs sunlight, it heats up, and the water traveling through the panel gets heated up as well.
 As the newly warmed water is pumped back into the pool, the entire swimming area is now much warmer.

 The panels are the critical factor here as they determine how quickly and efficiently water is heated up and relayed back to the pool.
 Smaller pools will get away with smaller pool heaters, but for larger and deeper pools, you will require more panels and larger systems.